stan1y/mgen/README.md

     |-resources/*		(Put your css, js, images and other stuff you may need in template markup)
     |-templates/*.mako	(You actual markup files.
 Index page, Post template & Page template)

+##Site Generation##

+In order to build misc site pages you need to place templates for each page into _posts_ folder.
+Each generated page will be places in a separate folder with name equal to it's template file name without extension.

 ##Helpers##

 In order to have links to resources and generated html pages consistent and correct you need to